SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    3. Binary Search Tree

-      Theoretically, BST has the best complexity when invoking CRUD, but in memory, each node ONLY stores one entry, which requires a heap memory allocation and makes the performance bad.
+      Theoretically, BST has the best complexity when involving CRUD, but in memory, each node stores ONLY one entry, which requires a heap memory allocation and makes the performance bad.

-      And incontiuous memory (tree) is not good for caching.
+      And incontiuous memory (tree, or linked list) is not good for caching.

    4. B-Tree